 You can find us here: https://www.facebook.com/holynativitynewhope

-This service follows the “Evangelical Book of Worship” (the red hymnal), reflecting the rich heritage of the church expressed in word and music.
-This is a more traditional service.
+- The “Evangelical Book of Worship” (the red hymnal), reflecting the rich heritage of the church expressed in word and music.

-Music at both services is led by organ and piano.
+Music is led by organ and piano.
 Occasionally, music is assisted by other instrumentalists including brass, woodwinds and synthesizer.

 EDUCATION FOR ALL & FELLOWSHIP TIME

-From September to May, we also offer an education hour between services at 9:30am for all ages:
+From September to May, we also offer an education hour at 10:45am for all ages:

 - Sunday School is for ages 3 through grade 6 and usually begins with music time in the large Sunday School room on the north side of the building.